Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/service-portfolio/services/service-details.md

 - Listed in the Services column of the [Request List](/servicemanager-user-guide/request-list/overview).
 - Shown on each request raised for the service.

 Service names do not need to be unique.
-You can use the same name for different services.
-If you support multiple languages, provide translations for the name.
-Users see the translation that matches the language in their profile.
+The same name can be used for different services.
+However, a unique name should be considered so the service can be easily identified.

 ## Description